-As we known, SMAD3 phosphorylation and interaction with SMAD4 as well as nuclear translocation are the classic downstream molecular events of TGF-β1, then we wondered whether TGF-β1 secreted by PTC cells transduce the signals through this cascade.
-As expected, treatment of PTC cells with TGF-β1 induced phosphorylation of SMAD3 efficiently, which makes p-SMAD3 a reliable read-out of TGF-β1 signaling (Fig. S4C).
-Based on the TCGA database, SMAD3 mRNA level was actually higher in BRAFV600E samples (Fig. 3E).
-Then we performed IHC staining on the tissues and found that p-SMAD3 level is positively correlated with BRAFV600E (Fig. 3F).
-Treatment of with BRAF or MEK inhibitor reduced p-SMAD3 (Fig. S4A-B).
-Thus BRAFV600E in PTC increases TGF-β1 level which functions through p-SMAD3-dependent pathway in an autocrine manner.
-Then we asked whether p-SMAD3 was responsible for the downstream reduction of CIITA and tsMHCII genes.
-Similar to active TGF-β1 level, high SMAD3 expression also correlated with low CIITA (Fig. 3G).
-Application of p-SMAD3 inhibitor resulted in upregulated mRNA level of CIITA and tsMHCII, as well as protein expression of tsMHCII in both cell lines (Fig. 3H and Fig. S4D-E).
-Importantly, treatment with p-SMAD3 inhibitor counteracted the suppressive effects of doxycycline-induced MHCII mRNA and protein expression (Fig. 3I-J and Fig. S4F).
-Taken together, these results showed that the autocrine TGF-β1-SMAD3 pathway mediates downregulation of tsMHCII in BRAFV600E PTC cells.
+SinceSMAD3 phosphorylation, interaction with SMAD4, and nuclear translocation of the SMAD2/4 complex are the classic downstream molecular events of TGF-β1 signaling, we evaluated the ability of PTC cells to induce SMAD activation.
+As expected, treatment of PTC cells with TGF-β1 efficiently induced phosphorylation of SMAD3 and is responsive to SMAD3 inhibition, which indicates that p-SMAD3 is a reliable read-out of TGF-β1 signaling (Fig. S4A and B).
+Correlation analysis of SMAD3 and BRAF transcript levels from the TCGA database stratified by BV600E mutation status demonstrated a positive relationship between SMAD3 expression and BRAF signaling(Fig. 3E).
+This association was confirmed at the protein level with IHC staining of PTC samples for p-SMAD3 expression where PTC samples with BV600E mutation had a greater proportion of positively stained samples than wildtype BRAF samples (Fig. 3F).
+Further analysis of the inter-relationships between the TGF-β1/SMAD and BRAF-MAPK signaling axes with BRAF and MEK inhibitors revealed that downstream SMAD signaling is influenced by BRAF-MAPK inhibition suggesting the TGF-β1/SMAD and BRAF-MAPK signaling pathways are connected in PTC (Fig. S4C and D).
+Furthermore, BRAFV600E overexpression leads to an increased population of p-SMAD3 (Fig. 3I).
+Thus, BRAFV600E in PTC increases the expression of TGF-β1 levels, which signals through a SMAD3-dependent pathway in an autocrine manner.
+To confirm that p-SMAD3 was responsible for the downstream reduction of CIITA and tsMHCII genes, we performed another correlation analysis of SMAD3 and CIITA gene expression levels stratified by BRAF mutation status from information in the TCGA database Similar to active TGF-β1 levels, high SMAD3 expression also correlated with low CIITA expression (Fig. 3G).
+Application of p-SMAD3 inhibitor SIS3 resulted in upregulated mRNA levels of CIITA and tsMHCII as well as protein expression of tsMHCII in both cell lines (Fig. 3H and Fig. S4B and E).
+Importantly, treatment with p-SMAD3 inhibitor SIS3 counteracted the suppressive effects of BRAFV600E DOX-induced MHCII mRNA and protein expression (Fig. 3J and Fig. S4F).
+Taken together, these results show that the autocrine TGF-β1-SMAD3 pathway mediates downregulation of tsMHCII through CIITA in BRAFV600E PTC cells.

-BRAF inhibitor restores tsMHCII and potentiates the immune elimination
+BRAF inhibitor restores tsMHCII expression and potentiates immune elimination of PTC cells